AranHase/aranhase.github.io/_posts/2015-11-30-ue4_cpp_notes.md

 The `<filename>.generated.h` file will always be placed last because it will have a higher priority number.

+Some macros used by UE4 cannot have break lines.
+So, disable clang-format around these macros enclosing them like this:

+{% highlight cpp %}
+// clang-format off
+DECLARE_DYNAMIC_MULTICAST_DELEGATE_OneParam(FTowerDataStatsChanged, UBaseTowerData *, TowerData);
+DECLARE_DYNAMIC_MULTICAST_DELEGATE_OneParam(FTowerDataUpgraded, UBaseTowerData *, TowerData);
+// clang-format on
+{% endhighlight %}

 Visual Studio is bad?
 --------------------